 According to a report from NextMarket Insights, the smart lock market is expected to grow from a $261 million industry in 2014 to a $3.6 million billion by 2019.
 Don't miss out.
 Get a smart lock today for keyless convenience and to ensure your front door is as secure as can be.

-You should also read through the best home security systems and the best home alarm systems to determine if your house is as safe as possible.
+You should also read our buyer's guide to home security systems and home alarm systems to determine if your house is as safe as possible.
 Some security systems even have integrated smart locks of their own.